2. Taking Responsibility Sets Us Free

 • Post author:

 This week we explore the idea that taking responsibility when mistakes are made sets us free.
-It frees us to solve problems – instead of wasting time and energy (and relationships) on fault-finding, blame and criticism.
+It frees us to shift from attacking the person – which solves nothing and makes things worse – to attacking the problem – which enables us to move directly into solution-making, instead of wasting time and energy (and relationships) on fault-finding, blame and criticism.

-I stumbled across this idea years ago while working with the owner of a glassworks gallery and gift shop.
-Her greatest frustration was putting up with customers who come in with an expensive item they’ve bought – telling her it’s flawed, and demanding a refund or exchange.
+I stumbled into this idea years ago while speaking with the owner of a glassworks gallery and gift shop following one of my leadership seminars.
+Her greatest frustration was putting up with customers who return with an expensive item they’ve bought – telling her it’s flawed, and demanding a refund or exchange.
 “They show me a flaw,” she said (and I’m paraphrasing), “But I know – because I wrapped it – that the piece left my shop in perfect shape and the customer must have mishandled it.
 Anyway, I have no choice but to give in, though it breaks my heart.
 I guess I’m just stuck with it.”

 Introducing… ‘The What-if Game’